Checklist

 9. Check the local weather

 While the nightlife is hot, it’s usually pretty cool in the Big Apple in April.
 Expect highs in the 60s and lows dipping into the 40s.
+Check the local weather here.

-10. Review and print the Conference Schedule
+10. Review the Conference Schedule

 Then you can decide on which workshops to attend and be aware of when the conference starts and ends.
+The schedule is here.

 11. Read these conference articles